 PARTIES.
-This STANDARD LEASE AGREEMENT (the “Lease”) is dated for reference purposes as the date set forth in the Basic Lease Provisions, and is made and entered into by and between _______________________________ ("Landlord"), and __________________________________________ ("Tenant").
+This STANDARD LEASE AGREEMENT (the “Lease”) is dated for reference purposes as the date set forth in the Basic Lease Provisions, and is made and entered into by and between OPT PARKHILL, LLC., a Colorado limited liability company ("Landlord"), and [TBD] ("Tenant").